salilkapur/SMCSim/README.md

 * You should see the following message:
  * "ARM/gem5.opt was built successfully"

-    ----------------------- RUNNING A DEMO SCENARIO---------------------------
+### RUNNING A DEMO SCENARIO
 * Now you can run the demo simulation:
-        ./scenarios/0-demo/1-singlepim-pagerank.sh -o
+ * ./scenarios/0-demo/1-singlepim-pagerank.sh -o
-        Press ENTER
+ * Press ENTER

 * This scenario contains a single PIM device connected to an ARM host.
  A device driver for PIM is installed automatically on the embedded Linux.
  Then the PageRank task is offloaded to PIM and finally, its results are compared with its execution on the host side.

 * Here are some notes:
  * Instead of -o switch you can use -h to see the list of the available options.
 You can also use -b to rebuild gem5.
  * Inside another terminal you can run "./smc.sh -t" or "telnet localhost 3456".
 This way you can attach a terminal to the embedded Linux.
  * This simulation should finish automatically and print the following message in the telnet terminal:
-            >>> Checkpointing simulation...
+   * >>> Checkpointing simulation...
-            >>> Exiting...
+   * >>> Exiting...

 * The first time that you run this simulation scenario, a checkpoint is automatically taken and the simulation exits.
 While, next times, the simulation will resume from the checkpoint automatically and jump to the execution of the actual scenario (instead of booting the OS every time).

 * So, now please rerun the simulation scenario once again:
-        ./scenarios/0-demo/1-singlepim-pagerank.sh -o
+ * ./scenarios/0-demo/1-singlepim-pagerank.sh -o

-    * Remember that user must be in sudoers list (to mount the disk images) Again attach the terminal (telnet localhost 3456) This time, you should see the following messages in the telnet terminal:
+* Remember that user must be in sudoers list (to mount the disk images).
+  Again attach the terminal (telnet localhost 3456).
+  This time, you should see the following messages in the telnet terminal:
   (Offloading and execution of the PageRank algorithm)

     ##############JOB START#################
     >>>> Install the driver